 Avoid stockpiling, don't feed trolls on the Internet, debunk false information.
 Check sources before sharing anything.
 Be prepared but don't panic-buy goods.
 This helps keep the supply chains running better for everyone.
 Keep your head cool and your feet warm.

 2. WHAT CAN VARUSTELEKA DO?

 We are bound by the Finnish Money Collection act.
 We have looked deep into our options during the spring, summer, and fall.
 Since we are a business, we cannot collect money or act as a middleman to deliver your purchases to Ukraine.
-In addtion, transportation companies have halted their deliveries to Ukraine, so we cannot deliver packages there the usual route.

 2.1.
 Can I send goods to Ukraine via Varusteleka?